 Marion: Does breastfeeding come up in childbirth preparation classes?

-Julie: Childbirth preparation courses generally focus on childbirth and welcoming the baby, but they don't adequately prepare future parents for pregnancy, the postpartum period or breastfeeding.
+Julie: Childbirth preparation courses generally focus on childbirth and welcoming the baby, but they don't sufficiently prepare future parents for pregnancy, the postpartum period or breastfeeding.
 Midwives often have little time to discuss breastfeeding in depth, as they are already busy dealing with childbirth issues.
 In this context, specific courses on breastfeeding are recommended.

 Breastfeeding and going back to work

 Julie: In general, it's easier to correct a poor start in the first few days after birth, as maternal hormones are favorable at this time.
-However, it's more complex to re-establish a breastfeeding pattern that has encountered difficulties over a period of several months.
+However, it's more complex to re-establish a breastfeeding pattern that has run into difficulties over a period of several months.
 It's not impossible, but it may require more effort and patience.
 In the event of difficulty, the best approach is to consult a lactation professional.